Shells and Terminals¶

 If an application is installed for all users, all its files are usually installed in a single folder per application.
 The location of the folder depends on the type of the application:

-If the application needs to store some data, they are usually stored in the C:\ProgramData
+If the application needs to store some data, they are usually stored in the C:\ProgramData (aliased as %programdata%) folder.

 User instalation folders¶

 User instalations are stored in multiple folders, depending on the type of the file.
-All these folders are located in the user's home folder, which is C:\Users\<username>
+All these folders are located in the user's home folder, which is C:\Users\<username> by default.
+The folders are:

-: Program data and sometimes also executables~\AppData\Local\Promgrams
+~\AppData\Local: Program data and sometimes also executables~\AppData\Local\Promgrams: program files and executables~\AppData\LocalLow:~\AppData\Roaming(aliased as%appdata%):

 Start Menu folder¶

-The user specific shortcuts are stored in: %appdata%\Microsoft\Windows\Start Menu\Programs
+The user specific shortcuts are stored in: %appdata%\Microsoft\Windows\Start Menu\Programs.

-The system wide shortcuts are stored in: %programdata%\Microsoft\Windows\Start Menu\Programs
+The system wide shortcuts are stored in: %programdata%\Microsoft\Windows\Start Menu\Programs.

 Read Only Files and Folders¶